luisabatti/BAMquantify/README.md

 If the objective is to calculate reads per million from each .bed region, divide counts from each region to read_count from each file.

 ## Credits
-Written by Luis Abatti <abatti.luis@gmail.com>, based on Linh Huynh's original script
+Written by Luis Abatti, based on Linh Huynh's original script